About

 afterfostercare@hotmail.com

-6. peter said
+6. peter says:

 Dear Sir / Madam

-I have listed the website http://internetarchive.wordpress.com/ on the directory http://www.photographiclibraries.com/ under the categories Blogs – Community Marketplace,
+I have listed the website https://internetarchive.wordpress.com/ on the directory http://www.photographiclibraries.com/ under the categories Blogs – Community Marketplace,

 hope that this is acceptable ? if not then please contact me and I will remove the listing.